aloksh85/image-annotation-app/README.md

 2. Select a base directory
 3. Add subdirectories (e.g., `train/images`, `val/images`)
 4. All images from selected subdirectories will load with relative paths preserved

+**Option 3: Import COCO Annotations**

+Load existing annotations from COCO JSON format:

+1. Click **File → Import COCO Annotations** (or press `Ctrl+I`)
+2. Select a COCO JSON file
+3. Optionally specify a base directory for images (or use JSON file directory)
+4. Images and annotations load automatically with smart path matching
+5. Labels from COCO file merge with your existing labels

 ### Annotating Images